 Another important step in preventing hydroplaning is to reduce your speed when driving in wet conditions.
 When you drive at high speeds on wet roads, you increase the chances of losing control of your vehicle and hydroplaning.

-By slowing down and driving at a safe speed, you give yourself more time to react to any potential hazards on the road.
+By slowing down and driving at a safe speed, you give yourself more time to to any potential hazards on the road.
 This extra time can be crucial in avoiding hydroplaning and staying safe behind the wheel.

 - Remember to check your tire pressure regularly to ensure optimal traction.